perkovich/Gowalla-Spotter/readme.txt

 Tags: gowalla, location, activity, gps, geo, poi, stream Requires at least: 2.8
 Tested up to: 2.9.2
-Stable tag: 0.5
+Stable tag: 0.5.1

-Displays activity in a Gowalla Spot in a Wordpress Post or Page.
+Displays latest activity in a Gowalla Spot as a list in a Wordpress Post or Page.

 == Description ==